 |Home | Protecting Consumers | Safeguarding Children | Seniors | Law Enforcement | Site Map | Search|

-Internet Privacy Unit
+Online Safety and Privacy Unit

-On January 28, 2013, Data Privacy Day, Attorney General Gansler announced the formation of an Internet Privacy Unit.
+On January 28, 2013, Data Privacy Day, Attorney General Gansler announced the formation of an Online Safety and Privacy Unit.
 This Unit monitors companies to ensure they are in compliance with state and federal consumer protection laws, including the Maryland Personal Information Protection Act and the federal Children's Online Privacy Protection Act (COPPA), which, in most cases, restricts companies from collecting personal information of children under 13 years old.
 The Unit also examines weaknesses in online privacy policies and works alongside major industry stakeholders and privacy advocates to provide outreach and education to businesses and consumers to broaden awareness about privacy rights so they are more equipped to manage online privacy challenges.
 The Unit will pursue enforcement actions where appropriate to ensure consumers' privacy is protected.

 Consumer Guide to Protecting Privacy Online